OctopusDeploy/docs/docs/deployment-targets/ssh-targets/index.md

 **Scripts**

-As yet we do not support running PowerShell scripts on Linux, either on their own as a script task, or as pre-deploy/deploy/post-deploy†steps.
+As yet we do not support running PowerShell scripts on Linux, either on their own as a script task, or as pre-deploy/deploy/post-deploy¬†steps.
 We do however support running bash scripts on SSH endpoints.
 Conversely, bash is not yet supported on normal Windows Tentacles, even with Cygwin available.

-The deployment process will check for scripts either provided in the deployment step itself or embedded in the package, looking for†`PreDeploy.sh`,†`Deploy.sh`†and†`PostDeploy.sh`†(names are case-sensitive).
-If these scripts are found, Calamari will then execute their contents at the appropriate time.†Again an interesting side-effect of using Calamari on mono is that any C# or F# scripts should continue to function just like with normal Tentacles.
+The deployment process will check for scripts either provided in the deployment step itself or embedded in the package, looking for¬†`PreDeploy.sh`,¬†`Deploy.sh`¬†and¬†`PostDeploy.sh`¬†(names are case-sensitive).
+If these scripts are found, Calamari will then execute their contents at the appropriate time.¬†Again an interesting side-effect of using Calamari on mono is that any C# or F# scripts should continue to function just like with normal Tentacles.
 Keep in mind the platform differences such as file paths or separators, line breaks, environment variables and security considerations.

 **Variables**